kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/routes/routing_features/transformations/extract_query_params/_index.md

 ```

 #### Update Virtual Service
-As you can see from the response above, the upstream service returns the request headers is the JSON payload.
+As you can see from the response above, the upstream service returns the request headers as part of the JSON payload.
 We will now configure Gloo to extract the values of the `foo` and `bar` query parameters and use them to create two new
 headers named - you guessed it - `foo` and `bar`.